-Our vibrant campus provides residential care up to 265 adults with cognitive disabilities.
+Our vibrant campus provides residential care for up to 265 adults with cognitive disabilities.
 Unlike other residential options, our 200-acre campus consists of three interconnected communities where we provide varying levels of care from independent and semi-independent care to assisted living to skilled nursing care.
 Marbridge offers residents and their families the security of a long-term continuum of care for each individual based on their unique needs.

 Independent & Semi-Independent Living